CS6440: Introduction to Health Informatics — Spring 2023

 - Activities (65pts): Individual assignments consists of all quizzes, labs and Ed Discussion participation.
-These “hands on” activities enhance the material covered in each of the three sections.
-Each of the activities vary in weight (see the Activities page for more details).
+These “hands on” activities enhance the material covered throughout the course.
+Each of the activities vary in weight (see the Assignments page for more details).
 The activities are auto-graded, with outcomes at or between 0% and 100%.
 0% is given for wrong or incomplete solutions, 1%-99.99% is given for those partial solutions and 100% is given for fully correct solutions.
 These outcomes are then converted to points.
 There are 2 required practice activities that are worth a total of 0 points.

 Individual / Team Project (35pts)

-There is only one project in this course: a team project, worth 35 points or 35% of your overall grade.
-For the team project, you will select a healthcare technology problem, by a mentor or by your own research.
-At the conclusion, you will deliver a final project, graded out of 100 points, as a team that contains your final application solution.
+There is only one project in this course: a team project or an individual project worth 35 points or 35% of your overall grade.
+For this project, you will select a healthcare technology problem, by a mentor or by your own research.
+At the conclusion, you will deliver a final project, graded out of 100 points, either as a team or individual that contains your final application solution.
 The application will be open sourced.

-The Team Project is comprised of 7 deliverables and a team evaluation.
-Each of the deliverables vary in weight (see the Team Project page for more details).
+The Project is comprised of ten deliverables and an evaluation.
+Each of the deliverables vary in weight (see the Individual-Team Project page for more details).
 The deliverables are manually graded, with outcomes between 0-100%.
 The deliverable grades are based on the requirements, which also serves as the rubric.
 These outcomes are then converted to points.

-- D1 (worth 3points) with a score of 95% would be converted into 2.85pts towards the team project grade (worth a total of 35pts).
+- Sprint 1 (worth 5 points) with a score of 95% would be converted into 4.75 pts towards the project grade (worth a total of 30 pts).

-- D3 (worth 5points) with a score of 100% would be converted into 5.00pts towards the team project grade (worth a total of 35pts).
+- Sprint 2 (worth 5 points) with a score of 100% would be converted into 5.00 pts towards the team project grade (worth a total of 30 pts).